Russian Student Visa

 Please refer to the website of the Consular Division of the Russian Ministry of Foreign Affairs for further information.

 Initially, a student visa is issued for three months.
-After this period you should apply to the local division of the Administration for Migration Issues for a visa extension.
+After this period you should apply to the local division of the General Administration for Migration Issues of the Interior Ministry of Russia for a visa extension.
 The FMS issues a one-year multi-visa which allows you to travel to and from Russia within the validity period of the visa.
 When your visa is about to expire, you should apply for a further 1-year extension, and carry on in this manner for the duration of your academic programme.

 Documents Required for a Student Visa: